What is a DUI?

 A DUI may impact your employment in the following ways:

-Commercial Driver’s License (CDL) Suspension: A DUI automatically puts the risky suspension of a commercial driver’s license over the heads of transporters, logistic providers, and delivery services.
+• Commercial Driver’s License (CDL) Suspension is especially difficult for the heads of transporters, logistics providers, and delivery services.

-Security Clearance Denial: Jobs requiring security clearance, for instance, in government or defense, may become off-limit after a DUI since this charge raises concerns about decision-making and reliability.
+• Security Clearance Denial because jobs requiring security clearance, for instance, in government or defense, may become off-limits after a DUI.

 Is A DUI A Sign That I Have A Problem With Alcohol?